happyzleaf/PokexpMultiplier/README.md

 # PokexpMultiplier
-Better Pixelmon custom experience written with Sponge, inspired for works with permissions systems.
+Better Pixelmon experience multiplier, fully supporting Sponge's permission api.

 More information and Sponge's thread coming in a day or two!